 The following maps depict states parties to the 1954 Convention relating to the Status of Stateless Persons and 1961 Convention on the Reduction of Statelessness, as of Jan.
 2011:

-European Network on Statelessness, "Protecting Stateless Persons from Arbitrary Detention" (European Network on Statelessness, 2015) [ text ]
+European Network on Stateless, “Protecting Stateless Persons from Arbitrary Detention: An Agenda for Change” (European Network on Statelessness, 2015) [Text]

 European Network on Statelessness (ENS)